szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 ## Tilt up

-The promise is simple, you type `tilt up` and your whole stack up and running.
+The promise is simple, you type `tilt up` and your whole stack is up and running.
 Just like with Docker Compose.

 But this time, you define your stack in Kubernetes manifests.